ctphoenix/Python-Course-Material/chapter2.md

 *** =instructions
 - Write a function `random_place(board, player)` that places a marker for the current player at random among all the available positions (those currently set to 0).
 - Find possible placements with `possibilities(board)`.
-- Select one possible placement at random using `np.random.choice(selection)`.
+- Select one possible placement at random using `random.choice(selection)`.
 - `board` is already defined from previous exercises.
 Call `random_place(board, player)` to place a random marker for Player 2, and store this as `board` to update its value.

 *** =hint
-- The `choice` function in the `np.random` library will randomly select one item from an iterable.
+- The `choice` function in the `random` library will randomly select one item from an iterable.

 *** =pre_exercise_code
 ```{python}